-- subscription and any disclosures they received or agreed to during the purchase process; - Performing research and analysis regarding Defendant's list rental and other disclosure practices, including data cards and other public information available online concerning the practices during the relevant 2015-2016 timeframe; - Performing an in-depth analysis of the various versions of Defendant's Privacy Policy, Terms of Service, and other publicly accessible documents available on its websites during the relevant time period; - Researching the relevant law and examining the pertinent facts to assess the merits of a potential PPPA claim against Defendant and defenses that Defendant might assert thereto; and - Investigating Defendant's financial condition in order to assess the likelihood of ultimately recovering a class-wide statutory damages award from Defendant. - 13.
-On March 28, 2022, former plaintiff Colin Custard initiated this action with the Class Action Complaint.
-ECF No. 1.
-On August 5, 2022, Mr. Custard filed a First Amended Complaint making the same allegations and adding Frederick Vogt and Ella Norman as named plaintiffs in the action.
-See generally FAC (ECF No. 11).
-On November 3, 2022, Plaintiff Moeller filed a Second Amended Complaint making the same allegations and replacing Mr. Custard, Mr. Vogt, and Ms. Norman as named plaintiff in the action.
-See generally SAC (ECF No. 15). - 14.
+- (c) Performing research and analysis regarding Defendant's list rental and other disclosure practices, including data cards and other public information available online concerning the practices during the relevant 2015-2016 timeframe; - (d) Performing an in-depth analysis of the various versions of Defendant's Privacy Policy, Terms of Service, and other publicly accessible documents available on its websites during the relevant time period; - (e) Researching the relevant law and examining the pertinent facts to assess the merits of a potential PPPA claim against Defendant and defenses that Defendant might assert thereto; - (f) Investigating Defendant's financial condition in order to assess the likelihood of ultimately recovering a class-wide statutory damages award from Defendant; and - (g) Reviewing numerous judicial decisions and statutes concerning the applicable limitation period for a PPPA claim, and analyzing the arguments for and against a sixyear limitation period. - 7.
+As a result of this thorough pre-filing investigation, Plaintiff's counsel was able to develop a viable theory of liability for a PPPA claim against Defendant and prepare a thorough Complaint, FAC and SAC against Defendant. - 8.
 From the outset of the case, the Parties engaged in direct communication, and as part of their obligation under Fed.
 R. Civ.
-P. 26(f), discussed the prospect of resolution.
+P. 26, discussed the prospect of resolution. - 9.
+To that end, before Defendant would answer or otherwise respond to the FAC, the Parties agreed to engage in mediation, which the Parties agreed would take place before The Honorable Gerald E. Rosen (Ret.)-former Chief